princengoc/tropicalsemigroup/README.md

 Folders
 * input/: contains files to be used in conjuction with example.py and
 * output/: contains output files produced by codes in paper.py
-* figures/: contains figures produced by the codes
+* figures/: contains figures produced by the codes.
+Other figures in the paper are produced by R codes based on the data in output/